abinit/abinit/doc/developers/testsuite_howto.md

 !!! note

+    The *test_chain* option is only required in the first input file of the chain.
+    The other input files may omit it or repeat it (in this case, the list must be the same).
-    All the input files belonging to a test chain must contain the *test_chain* option (obviously with the same list of tests)
+    All the input files of the chain must be registered in the `__init__.py` file of the suite.

 During the execution of a test chain, one usually has to perform basic operations such as file renaming or file copying in order to connect the different steps